microsoft/IIoT/HOL/IOTHubPiHackathon/2/README.md

       </p>

 5. Create a new custom device within the IoT Solution Accelerator.
-  - At the top left of the portal, click the "Devices" button.
+  - At the top left of the portal in the navigation bar, click the "Devices" button.
       <p align="center">
          <img src="/HOL/IOTHubPiHackathon/images/RMDashboardwArrow.jpg"/>
       </p>
+  - Click the '+ New Device' button in the top right corner
   - Under device type, select physical.
 The custom device that you will add is the physical Raspberry Pi.
       <p align="center">
          <img src="/HOL/IOTHubPiHackathon/images/AddNewCustomDevice.jpg"/>